ernestoperzz/VGA-Project-SOC/index.md

 Welcome to my SOC project where I will walk through my FPGA VGA Driver project.
 In this project, I will document from the initial concept and design choices all the way to implementation, testing, final results and everything I learned during this project!

 ## **Template VGA Design**
+In this project, I used the VGA template given to start with and adjusted it to make my own landscape.
+I started by creating a new vivado project, added the files and constraint given and modifying some parameters before getting the stripes template output desired.
+Then, I coded on my own in order to get the landscape I was looking for and with spare time I was able to switch between two different images on a VGA monitor after synthesising, implementing and simulated the design in Vivado.
 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.